NikSteel/GeekOS/README.md

    sudo dd if=boot.iso of=/dev/sdb && sync

 and replace `sdb` as needed

+###Ready to use ISO

+For your convenience, a ready to mount ISO is included in the ISO directory.
+Use an i686 virtual machine of your choice to mount the ISO and boot our OS.

 ##features

 Our operating system utilizes the existing features in the GeekOS kernel to deliver the following features: